The Sovereign Individual Explained Simply

 During the age of hunter-gatherer societies, mankind lived a very basic life.
 Tribes roamed around in bands of 100 or so people living pretty much hand-to-mouth.

-However, the eventual move to a settled agricultural societies resulted in the emergence of private property ― since no-one would be content growing crops only for someone else to come along and harvest what they had produced ― and surplus ― the ability to make excess produce.
+However, the eventual move to settled agricultural societies resulted in the emergence of private property ― since no-one would be content growing crops only for someone else to come along and harvest what they had produced ― and surplus ― the ability to make excess produce.

 Private property and surplus introduced the ability to steal which made investments in weaponry profitable.
 The result was theft ― much of it highly organised.
 This created the need for protection which in turn created the need for a protector.
 As a result, specific actors emerged as a protection service and ultimately attained a monopoly on violence.